Real Madrid 2018/19 Home And Away Jerseys Unveiled

-Real Madrid has unveiled their 2018/19 home and away jerseys, courtesy of adidas.
+The Real Madrid 2018/19 home and away jerseys have been unveiled by adidas.
 Fresh off their third straight UEFA Champions League victory, the Merengues are going for simple, elegant and pronounced shirts.

 Real’s classic white shirts have been updated with black accents.
 A white Henley-style collar with a single button placket adds a fashionable presence.